Holistic Multi-Scale Inference of the Leverage Effect: Efficiency under Dependent Microstructure Noise

-In fact, even in the noise-free setting, the MSLE estimator can be used to reduce the variance of the all-observation LE estimator.
-Theorem~\ref{thm:MSLE-clt-noisefree} provides the explicit form of the asymptotic variance of the MSLE estimator, so that the weights $w_p$ can be chosen to minimize the variance of the estimator.

-\section{Main results}
+\section{Main Results}

-\subsection{Central limit theorems for SALE}
+\subsection{Central Limit Theorems for SALE}

 We start by establishing the following theorem for the noise-free version of SALE.
-Specifically, two scenarios for the scale $H_n$ are considered for the noise-free setting: either it is a fixed positive integer $H$, or it goes to infinity as $n \to \infty$.
-The first scenario is appropriate for finite-sample analysis and includes the all-observation LE estimator as a special case, while the second is suitable for asymptotic analysis.
+Two scenarios for the scale $H_n$ are considered: either it is fixed, or it goes to infinity as $n \to \infty$.
+Hereafter, we use $\convst$ to denote stable convergence in law.